Predictive variational inference: Learn the predictively optimal posterior distribution: Introduction

-To make Bayesian inference under a potential model misspecification, this paper develops \emph{predictive variational inference} (PVI): a general framework that constructs predictively optimal posterior samples $q(\theta|y)$.
-Unlike the classical VI, we aim to optimize the divergence ${D}$ between the \emph{posterior predictive distribution} and the true data generating process $p_{\mathrm{true}}(\tilde y)$:
+To make Bayesian inference under potential model misspecification, this paper develops \emph{predictive variational inference} (PVI): a general framework that constructs predictively optimal posterior samples $q(\theta|y)$.
+Unlike classical VI, we optimize a divergence ${D}$ between the \emph{posterior predictive distribution} and the data generating process $p_{\mathrm{true}}(\tilde y)$:

 PVI incorporates various scoring rules, resulting in a family of PVI algorithms each having a statistically meaningful divergence in the objective \eqref{eq:pvi1}.
 We typically use a flexible variational family $\mathcal{F}$ such as a normalizing flow~\citep{papamakarios2021normalizing}.
-Rather than viewed as a sub-optimal approximation to the exact Bayes, PVI directly \emph{learns the optimal representation} of the posterior inference.
-We find three advantages: (a) The PVI-learnt optimal representation is generally different from exact Bayes, even with an infinite amount of data or a flexible enough variational family, while its resulting predictive distribution better fits the observed data.
+Rather than viewing this as a sub-optimal approximation to the exact Bayes, PVI directly \emph{learns the optimal predictive distribution} directly.
+We find three advantages: (a) The PVI-learned optimal predictive is generally different from exact Bayes, even with an infinite amount of data or a flexible enough variational family, while its resulting predictive distribution better fits the observed data.
 We interpret PVI as an implicit hierarchical expansion. (b) We use PVI as a diagnostic tool.
 The discrepancy between PVI and exact Bayes is no longer an approximation error; rather, it reveals the \emph{model misspecification}.
-We use this heuristic to tell which parameter should vary in population to improve the model. (c) PVI applies to both likelihood-exact and likelihood-free settings.
+We use this heuristic to tell which parameter should vary in the population to improve the model. (c) PVI applies to both likelihood-exact and likelihood-free settings.
 Via a simulation-based divergence $\mathcal{D}$, PVI leads to a computationally efficient tool for simulation-based inference (SBI) tasks.
 Figure \ref{fig:cryoem-point} gives a preview of the practical benefits of PVI: We analyze cryogenic electron microscopy (cryoEM) images using a likelihood-free model.
 The parameter of interest is the bond angle of a molecule, which varies across the population due to molecular heterogeneity.
 While the exact Bayes posterior quickly collapses to an overconfident point mass, PVI accurately recovers the true population distribution.